mrquantran/opengs_slam/readme.md

 # Citation

-If you found this code/work to be useful in your own research, please considering citing the following:
+If you found our code/work to be useful in your own research, please considering citing the following:

 ```bibtex
 @article{yu2025rgb,